farwaali08/pyber-analysis/README.md

 ## SUMMARY & NEXT STEPS

 The results of this analysis indicate that PyBer is most profitable in Urban areas, and should focus on strengthening that market.
-Despite more robust transit systems and walkable communities, urban ridership is on the rise in [many urban cities](https://www.cbc.ca/news/canada/toronto/the-ttc-is-losing-more-revenue-to-uber-and-lyft-than-to-fare-evasion-report-1.5907788).
+Despite more robust transit systems and walkable communities, ridership is on the rise in [many urban cities](https://www.cbc.ca/news/canada/toronto/the-ttc-is-losing-more-revenue-to-uber-and-lyft-than-to-fare-evasion-report-1.5907788), and is a preferred method of transportation.

+That being said, it is important to consider improvement opportunities in all areas of the market.

+Below are recommendations to consider moving forward:

+* There is a